Skip to content

 Some users have reported they had to contact an account representative to buy additional text credits, which is inconvenient if you prefer a self-service business texting app.
 Smaller teams may also find challenges scaling their services as their base plan ($29 per month) only includes 500 text messages.

-Keep in mind SlickText is solely built around text marketing.
-You won’t be able to provide more personalized touchpoints in some cases as even the files you can send are restricted.
-Their platform doesn’t support sending PDF files for example.
+Keep in mind SlickText is solely built for text marketing.
+You won’t be able to provide more personalized touchpoints in some cases, as the files you can send are restricted (their platform doesn’t support sending PDF files, for example).

 SlickText pricing